Frontend Dev Without a Browser

 - Security isolation.
 Untrusted JavaScript runs in Riddle's ephemeral containers, not on your agent's host.
 No SSRF risk, no sandbox escapes touching your credentials.

 The workflow is convoluted, yes.
 It's a Rube Goldberg machine compared to opening a browser.
-But every piece exists because the simpler alternative failed in practice—tunnels crashed, Chrome ate RAM, CloudFront cached stale builds, dev servers held state that confused the agent.
+But every piece exists because the simpler alternative failed in practice—tunnels crashed, Chrome ate RAM, dev servers held state that confused the agent.
 What's left is the set of tradeoffs that actually survives contact with an autonomous agent doing frontend work on a budget instance.
+(And yes, we did eventually add CloudFront—not for caching, but for a one-line edge function that fixes absolute asset paths across frameworks.
+Sometimes the right answer is the one you rejected first.)

 Try It